moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 --- abstract

-This document describes the use cases that have been discussed in the IETF community under the banner of "Media Over QUIC", and recommends use cases on live media ingest, syndication, and streaming as the basis for discussions that should guide the design of protocols to satisfy these use cases.
+This document describes use cases that have been discussed in the IETF community under the banner of "Media Over QUIC", provides analysis about those use cases, recommends a subset of use cases that cover live media ingest, syndication, and streaming for further exploration, and describes considerations that should guide the design of protocols to satisfy these use cases.

 --- note_Note_to_Readers